What minimum prerequisites will apply to the nursing program when the application process re-opens?

 NOTE: THERE MAY BE TIME LIMITS FOR THE FOLLOWING COURSES.

 - MAT 103 - Math for Clinical Calculations (first semester nursing program curriculum course).
-Suggested to be taken within two semesters of acceptance into the nursing program.
+Suggested to be taken within one year of acceptance into the nursing program.

 - Elective - Humanities/Social Science must be selected from the Guaranteed Transfer Course list.